Ramazan Bashardost

-Ramazan Bashardost (رمضان بشردوست; born 1961) was former planning minister in Afghanistan and a current member of the National Assembly of Afghanistan.
+Ramazan Bashardost (رمضان بشردوست; born 1961) is an Afghan politician who was the former planning minister in Afghanistan and a former member of the National Assembly of Afghanistan.
 He was an independent candidate in the 2009 Afghan presidential election.

 Early life and education

-Ramzan Bashardost was born in Qarabagh District, Ghazni Province of Afghanistan in a family of a respected government employees, he is fluent in Persian and Pashto.
+Ramzan Bashardost was born in Qarabagh District, Ghazni Province of Afghanistan to a Hazara family.
+He is fluent in Persian and Pashto.
 He completed his primary and intermediate education in Qarabagh and later in Maimana, capital of Fariyab in northern Afghanistan.
 Months after the 1978 coup d'état, Bashardost left Afghanistan for Iran.
 He finished high school in Iran and then immigrated into Pakistan.

 In 1983, he left Pakistan for France, where he spent more than 20 years, earning degrees in law and political science.
 In 1989 he enrolled at Grenoble University, where he did his master's in law.
 In 1990, he did his master's in diplomacy from Paris University.
 In 1992, he did his master's in political science.
-In 1995, Bashardost received his Ph.D. in law from France's Toulouse University.
+In 1995, Bashardost received his Ph.D. in law from France's Toulouse Capitole University.
 He wrote his thesis on the UN's role against the Soviet invasion of Afghanistan.